2/18/2025

 Mary Andrews Carlisle

-Thanks, Tom, and good morning.
+Thanks Tom and good morning.
 I commented a year ago that our balance sheet was a source of strength and provided us considerable financial flexibility to continue to grow.
 In 2024, we deployed approximately $2.3 billion towards strategic acquisition.
-We also reinvested in our existing franchise and furthered our greenfield efforts with $638 million of operating and maintenance and internal growth capital.
-And we returned $313 million to shareholders through dividends and share repurchases.
+We also reinvested in our existing franchise and furthered our greenfield efforts with $638 million of operating and maintenance and internal growth capital. and we returned $313 million to shareholders through dividends and share repurchases.
 At year end, our net debt to adjusted EBITDA leverage was 2.3 times.
 In March, we redeemed our 2026 notes at par for $550 million.
-And in the fourth quarter, we issued $2 billion of notes across 5, 10, and 30-year tenors to fund our 2024 acquisition activity.
-Recently, we provided notice of our intent to redeem the $400 million of 2025 notes with cash on hand, effective March 28, 2025.
-Given another year of solid cash generation in 2024, we remain well positioned to continue our long track record of growth through disciplined capital allocation and consistent execution.
-In 2024, our teams executed well in a challenging volume environment to expand adjusted EBITDA margin by 190 basis points and deliver $2.1 billion of adjusted EBITDA for the full year.
-Aggregates cash growth profit per ton grew by 12% to $10.61, demonstrating the durable, compounding nature of the aggregate's business and our continued progress toward our $11 to $12 per ton goal.
+And in the fourth quarter, we issued $2 billion of notes across five, 10 and 30 year tenors to fund our 2024 acquisition activity.
+Recently, We provided notice of our intent to redeem the $400 million of 2025 notes with cash on hand, effective March 28th, 2025.
+Given another year of solid cash generation in 2024, we remain well positioned to continue our long track record of growth through discipline to capital allocation and consistent execution.
+In 2024, our teams executed well in a challenging volume environment. to expand adjusted EBITDA margins by 190 basis points and deliver $2.1 billion of adjusted EBITDA for the full year.
+Aggregates cash gross profit per ton grew by 12% to $10.61, demonstrating the durable, compounding nature of the aggregates business and our continued progress toward our $11 to $12 per ton goal.
 SAG expenses for the full year were 2% lower than the prior year.
 We remain focused on continuing to drive value for the business through disciplined investments in SAG expenses to support our organic growth initiatives and innovation through technology.
-SAG expenses as a percentage of revenue were .2% in 2024.
+SAG expenses as a percentage of revenue were 7.2% in 2024.
 Our return on invested capital at year end was 16.2%, largely consistent with the prior year.
 The increase in invested capital was driven by fourth quarter acquisitions, which provided very little earnings contribution given the closing date.
 Absent that timing impact, return on invested capital improved 40 basis points.
 Carrying strong momentum into 2025, we anticipate another year of attractive margin expansion and earnings growth.
-Tom highlighted our views around demand, pricing, and aggregate unit profitability.
+Tom highlighted our views around demand, pricing, and aggregates unit profitability.
 So let me provide a few additional details around the 2025 guidance.
-We estimate that recent acquisitions will contribute approximately $150 million of adjusted EBITDA in 2025.
-We expect our downstream businesses to contribute approximately $360 million in cash growth profit with an estimated two-thirds of the contribution from the asphalt segment and one-third from the concrete segment.
-These expectations reflect expansion and cash unit profitability in both segments and the contribution of recent acquisitions.
+We estimate that recent acquisition will contribute approximately $150 million of adjusted EBITDA in 2025.
+We expect our downstream businesses to contribute approximately $360 million in cash growth profit with an estimated two thirds of the contribution from the asphalt segment and one third from the concrete segment.
+These expectations reflect expansion in cash unit profitability in both segments and the contribution of recent acquisitions.
 We forecast SAG expenses of between $550 and $560 million.
 We project depreciation, depletion, amortization, and accretion expenses of approximately $800 million, interest expense of approximately $245 million, and an effective tax rate between 22 and 23%.
 In 2025, we plan to reinvest in our franchise through operating and maintenance and internal growth capital expenditures between $750 and $800 million.
 Included in this plan is approximately $125 million of spending on three sizable plant rebuild projects that are underway, in addition to capital for recently acquired businesses.
-Overall, we expect 2025 to mark another year of expansion in adjusted EBITDA margin, attractive growth in adjusted EBITDA, and strong cash generation.
+Overall, we expect 2025 to mark another year of expansion and adjusted EBITDA margin, attractive growth and adjusted EBITDA, and strong cash generation.
 I'll now turn the call back over to Tom to provide a few closing remarks.

 speaker